How to use a T2125 form to report your professional income

 Part 2: Internet business activities

-Only complete this section if your business has a website or web pages that generate income.
-You’ll be required to enter each relevant URL and the percentage of gross income earned from each.
+Complete this section if your business has a website that generates income.
+Enter each relevant URL and the percentage of gross income from each.

 Part 3: Income types and cost of goods sold

 Use this section to record your income and expenses.
-It can be quite straightforward to do depending on the type of business you run.
 There are four parts to this section.

 - 3A Business income: Only complete if you have business income, not professional income